Travel advise and travel warnings for countries around the world.

 Thailand has banned the entry of foreigners and the government announced the country would be under a state of emergency until 30 April.

-has closed its amusement venues until the end of March, sports arenas such as boxing stadiums, cockfighting arenas, and horse racing tracks are closed until further notice.
+The country has closed its amusement venues until the end of March, sports arenas such as boxing stadiums, cockfighting arenas, and horse racing tracks are closed until further notice.
 Bangkok's shopping malls, weekend markets, and restaurants are closed from Sunday (22 March) until 12 April.
 The Thai New Year's celebration Songkran is postponed.

 Nine Thai airlines temporarily halt their operations, Thai Airways International, THAI Smile, Bangkok Airways, Thai AirAsia, Thai AirAsia X, Thai Lion Air, Nok Air, Nok Scoot and Thai VietJet Air.
 Thai AirAsia will suspend operations on all domestic routes from 1-30 April.